tkaczmarzyk/specification-arg-resolver/README.md

 The data type of the field specified in `path` can be anything, but the HTTP parameter must be a Boolean.
 You should use `params` attribute to make it clear that the parameter is filtering for null values.

 Usage: `@Spec(path="activationDate", params="activationDateNull" spec=Null.class)`.

+If you want the query to be static, i.e. not depend on any HTTP param, use `constVal` attribute of `Spec` annotation:

+For example `@Spec(path="nickname", spec=Null.class, constVal="true")` will always add `nickname is null` to the query.

 ### GreaterThan, GreaterThanOrEqual, LessThan, LessThanOrEqual ###